1005jh/jasonkang14.github.io/content/posts/2020-03-22---Functional-Programming-with-React-Part-One.md

 - An immutable object is an object that cannot be modified after it is created while a mutable object can be modified.

 To be honest, I do not completely understand why this is important with Functional Programming, but apparently the data flow of your project gets messy.
 I believe this is related to how a `React state` must be treated as **immutable**.
+And a `React prop` is literally **immutable**.
 This means that you cannot directly change a state in a React project without using `setState`.

 ### Higher Order Function